bchan98/nba-prediction-simulator/README.md

 # NBA Prediction Simulator

 This project is a machine learning model that predicts the win/loss outcome of an NBA game, given two teams.
 This project is available as a Jupyter Notebook, and as a web application.
 The web application uses Next.js for the front-end and Flask for the backend.
-You can access the webapp at the following link:

-no link - currently resolving cors issue -

 If you'd like to run this web application locally, you can retrieve the docker images for the web servers with these commands:

 ```
-docker pull bmkchan/nba-prediction-simulator_frontend:v0.1
+docker pull bmkchan/nba-prediction-simulator_frontend:v0.4
-docker pull bmkchan/nba-prediction-simulator_backend:v0.1
+docker pull bmkchan/nba-prediction-simulator_backend:v0.4
 ```

 After which you'll just need to modify the docker-compose file found in this repository to be able to the run docker-compose up command.
 Additionally, a link to the hosted Jupyter notebook is posted below: